USS Cole Sailor Stands Equipment Room Operator Watch

-240813-N-IC246-2033 U.S. 5TH FLEET AREA OF OPERATIONS (Aug.
-13, 2024) A Machinist’s Mate opens the main reduction gear valves during a lube oil filter/separator purifier alignment aboard the Arleigh Burke-class guided-missile destroyer USS Cole (DDG 67), Aug.
+240813-N-IC246-2095 U.S. 5TH FLEET AREA OF OPERATIONS (Aug.
+13, 2024) A Machinist’s Mate replaces a storage tank cover aboard the Arleigh Burke-class guided-missile destroyer USS Cole (DDG 67), Aug.
 13. Cole is deployed to the U.S. 5th Fleet area of operations to support maritime security and stability in the U.S. Central Command area of responsibility.
 (Official U.S. Navy photo)

 |Date Taken: